wilcolinadev/alelimon/README.md

 # Alelimon 🍋

-## Alelimon is a online clothing store for Women in Venezuela.
-It is a basic website with the idea to introduce the store to the costumers and present a difference face of the store. since the main selling platform used is Instagram and Whatsapp.
+## Alelimon is an online clothing store for women in Venezuela.
+It is a basic website with the idea to introduce the store to the customers and present a different face of the store since the main selling platform used is Instagram and Whatsapp.

 ### Built with
 - HTML